genosse-einhorn/old-windows-updates/vbox/win95/win95-in-vbox-problems.md

 Windows 95 Setup can only access the CD during the second stage of setup if you used a `DRVCOPY.INF` file to install a real-mode CD driver.
 See my `win95-bootdisk-with-cdrom.md` tutorial for creating a setup bootdisk which gets it right.

-Your only option now is to skip the file and then fix the fallout later (see below)
+Your only option now is to skip the file and then fix the fallout later (see below).

+### Alternative: Copy everything to the hard disk

+You can work around this problem by copying the files from the `WIN95` onto your hard disk and install from there.
+It is also possible to patch the setup files to do that for you, see [win95-setup-copy-cabs-to-hdd.md](win95-setup-copy-cabs-to-hdd.md).

 # Windows 95 complains about missing components and other breakage caused by skipping files during setup